PeteJames21/alx-higher_level_programming/0x03-python-data_structures/README.md

 ## 9-max_integer.py
 Write a function that finds the biggest integer of a list.
 Return `None` if the list is empty.

+## 10-divisible_by_2.py
+Write a function that finds all multiples of 2 in a list.